renatovargas/seea-aff/index.md

 [[English]](/seea-aff)  [[Español]](/seea-aff/index_es.html)

-_Repository created and mantained by [Renato Vargas](https://gt.linkedin.com/in/revargas) for the Guatemalan System of Environmental and Economic Accounts (SEEA), with support from the Wealth Accounting and the Valuation of Ecosystem Services [(WAVES)](http://www.wavespartnership.org) initiative._
+_Repository created and mantained by [Renato Vargas](https://gt.linkedin.com/in/revargas) for the Guatemalan System of Environmental and Economic Accounts (SEEA), with support from the Wealth Accounting and the Valuation of Ecosystem Services [(WAVES)](http://www.wavespartnership.org) initiative.

+Last updated: August 8, 2015._

 ## Downloads